 - The recovery time associated with the procedure is much shorter than the recovery time for open heart surgery.

-Since 2008, Tampa General Hospital has maintained its position among U.S. News & World Report’s top 50 hospitals in the nation for Cardiology & Heart Surgery, and we are also accredited by the Society of Cardiovascular Patient Care for Chest Pain with Primary PCI.
+Since 2008, Tampa General Hospital has maintained its position among U.S. News & World Report’s top 50 hospitals in the nation for Cardiology & Heart Surgery.
+And for 2020-2021, U.S. News & World Report also recognized TGH as the highest-ranked hospital in Florida for Cardiology & Heart Surgery.
+We are also accredited by the Society of Cardiovascular Patient Care for Chest Pain with Primary PCI.
 Heart patients throughout the region count on us to provide the highest standards of care at the Tampa General Hospital Cardiovascular Center.